Catel/Catel.Docs/src/vnext/tips-tricks/mvvm/finding-view-of-view-model.md

 A view is removed from the manager as soon as it is unloaded (via the *Unloaded* event).
 From this moment on, it is no longer possible to retrieve a view via its view model.

+@alert important
-Remember that only controls implementing *IView* are supported by the *IViewManager*
+Remember that only view classes implementing *IView* are supported by the *IViewManager*
+@end

 ## Retrieving the view of a view model